 Does not flower.
 Plant in part or full shade.
 HxS 90x90cm

-Despite its varied distribution – Hawaii, Jamaica, Mexico and the Himalaya it appears to be fully hardy in Britain.
+Dryopteris wallichiana, despite its varied distribution – Hawaii, Jamaica, Mexico and the Himalaya it appears to be fully hardy in Britain.
 We have been growing it outdoors for fifteen years in temperatures as low as -15C.
 The fronds are lance shaped and pinnate-pinnatifid and the stipe and rachis are covered with brown scales, although the form most common in cultivation has black scales and is probably from Nathaniel Wallich’s collection near Darjeeling in India.
 The fronds uncurl in spring, are upright in habit and dark green.
 Slow to reach maturity, it is nevertheless an imposing and very architectural plant, which is semi-evergreen in habit.
+Pot size 9cm.

 Care & Maintenance.